4 Min Read

 5. Remove Reminders From Your Life

-For example, instead of wearing jewelry or clothing gifted to you by the other person, treat yourself to a new piece of jewelry or a new piece of clothing to replace the ones you’ve thrown away.
+For example, instead of wearing jewelry or clothing gifted to you by the other person, treat yourself to a new piece of jewelry or a new piece of clothing to replace the ones you’ve thrown away or sold.
 You aren’t giving up — you’re starting fresh.

 6. Consider Therapy